erikgrinaker/toydb/docs/architecture/raft.md

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L563-L583

-When the other nodes receive the heartbeat, they will follow the leader:
+When the other nodes receive the heartbeat, they become followers of the new leader in its term:

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L359-L384

-From now on, the leader will send periodic `Message::Heartbeat` every 4 ticks, i.e. 400 ms (see `HEARTBEAT_INTERVAL`) to assert its leadership:
+From now on, the leader will send periodic `Message::Heartbeat` every 4 ticks (see `HEARTBEAT_INTERVAL`) to assert its leadership:

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L945-L953

-The followers record when they last received any message from the leader, and will hold a new election if they haven't heard from the leader in an election timeout (e.g. due to a leader crash or network partition):
+The followers record when they last received any message from the leader (including heartbeats), and will hold a new election if they haven't heard from the leader in an election timeout (e.g. due to a leader crash or network partition):

 https://github.com/erikgrinaker/toydb/blob/8782c2b05f11333c1586ef248f1a13dc1c8dec4a/src/raft/node.rs#L353-L356